UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 This skill is useful for example if you want to quickly test your robot in a new map or you collected LIDAR scan of real environment and you want to have in your Gazebo for testing.

-Generally there are few ways you can go about it:
+Generally there are few ways you can go about it

  - Model your environment as .sdf
  - Model your environment in design software (such as solidworks) and export it as .stl file